Trans Healthcare in Singapore

 If you are seeking medical transition in Singapore, you have the option of either seeing a private doctor or going through the public healthcare system.

 Private doctors are much more expensive, but may allow you to start hormone therapy (HRT) on the very first visit.
-General hospitals require a longer process that may take months, but is much more affordable both for consultation and medication.
-Hospitals will also provide you with regular checkups and blood tests to ensure everything is fine, whereas private doctors usually only do so upon request, and tend to charge a lot.
+General hospitals require a longer process that may take weeks to months, but is significantly more affordable both for consultation and medication.
+Hospitals will also provide you with regular checkups and blood tests to ensure everything is fine, whereas private doctors usually only do so upon request, and tend to charge a lot more.

 As medical transition is a big step, you may wish to consider first seeing a trans-friendly counsellor to talk through this decision in order to get a better understanding of your identity, your reasons for transitioning, the options available to you, and the steps you plan to take.
 This also helps you be clearer about what you are doing and why, and allows you to mentally prepare yourself for the challenges you may face on the journey ahead.